How to Get Internet & WiFi for Apartments

 1. Change the Default Router Login

-Many routers come with a default username and password like “admin/admin.”
+Many routers come with a default username and password, like “admin/password.”
 These are widely known and easily exploited.
 Be sure to change both the login credentials and the network name (SSID) when setting up your router.

 2. Use a Strong WiFi Password

 Avoid simple or common passwords like “apartment123” or “password.”
 Use a complex password with a mix of upper and lowercase letters, numbers, and special characters.
-The more unpredictable, the better.
+A more unpredictable password is better.

 3. Enable WPA3 or WPA2 Encryption